arthurrump/Zermelo.API/README.md

 ## FAQ
 ### What version of the API is supported?
-Currently this library supports version 2 of the API.
+Currently this library supports version 3 of the API.

 ### How much of the API is supported?
-This library supports (as far as I know) every part of the API that can be accessed when authenticated by an authorization code.
-This means you can access the Announcements, Appointments and Users endpoints.
-When using the library you'll also see an Authentication endpoint, but this is not directly linked to an endpoint over at the Zermelo API.
+This library supports every part of the [documented](http://developers.zermelo.nl) REST API, but also some undocumented endpoints which are used by the [official Zermelo app](https://github.com/zermelo-software/zermelo-app).
+Documentation of those endpoints is therefore based on educated guesses and might not be completely right.
+A list of known, but unsupported enpoints can be found in [issue #11](https://github.com/arthurrump/Zermelo.API/issues/11).